rcsb/py-rcsb_app_file/README.md

 A proxy server such as nginx may not be compatible with HTML uploads due to CORS policy, though Python should work.

-Adding CORS headers to the nginx config file creates conflicts with the CORS middleware in main.py.

-Removing the CORS middleware does not seem to be an option either.

-As stated previously, please find an appropriate gunicorn server configuration rather than using a proxy server.
+Please find an appropriate gunicorn server configuration rather than using a proxy server.

 # Deployment on local server without docker